AristurtleDev/building-2d-games-with-monogame/documentation/05-texture-atlas.md

 <figure><img src="../images/05-texture-atlas/pong-atlas-diagram.png" alt="Figure 5-1: Pong Texture Atlas Example."><figcaption><p><strong>Figure 5-1: Pong Texture Atlas Example.</strong></p></figcaption></figure>

-Now when we draw these sprites, we would be using the same texture and just specify the source rectangles for the paddle or ball when needed, completely eliminating texture swaps.
+Now when we draw these images, we would be using the same texture and just specify the source rectangles for the paddle or ball when needed, completely eliminating texture swaps.

 ```cs
 private Texture2D _textureAtlas;